Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

-Building on the newly gained understanding that any physical system is suitable for a $1/L$ expansion as long as it exclusively couples degrees of freedom that are well localized in position space to others that are tightly confined in the conjugate momentum space, we will now be more concrete and apply this approach to photons in optical waveguides coupled to an array of atoms.
-Large single-atom cooperativities in such a setup are for instance reached using atoms trapped within the evanescent-wave of photonic crystal waveguides (PCWs) \cite{kimble_2014_crystal,Douglas2015a} or tapered-nanofiber waveguide (TNWs) \cite{rauschenb_2010,appel_2016,laurat_2016,rauschenbeutel_2018}.
-The concepts introduced in this section are however far more general and can be applied in similar ways to any system of interacting polaritons, as will be discussed by a comparison with a gas of Rydberg atoms in Sec.~\ref{sec:Rydberg}.\\
+Building on the newly gained understanding that a physical system is suitable for a $1/L$ expansion as long as it exclusively couples degrees of freedom that are well localized in position space to others that are tightly confined in the conjugate momentum space, we will now be more concrete and apply this approach to photons in optical waveguides coupled to an array of two-level atoms.
+This will allow us to give a pedagogical introduction to the concepts and techniques required to treat more complex systems.
+Furthermore, the configuration considered here can be directly extended to scenarios where large cooperativities are experimentally accessible.
+Such setups include for instance atoms trapped within the evanescent wave of photonic crystal waveguides (PCWs) \cite{kimble_2014_crystal,Douglas2015a} or tapered-nanofiber waveguides (TNWs) \cite{rauschenb_2010,appel_2016,laurat_2016,rauschenbeutel_2018}.
+A quantitative description of these setups will be provided in Sec.~\ref{sec:four_level}.
+The concepts introduced in this section are however far more general and can be applied in similar ways to any system of interacting polaritons.
+We will demonstrate this on the example of a gas of Rydberg atoms in Sec.~\ref{sec:Rydberg}.\\